-I am fond of eating spicy food.
-Yesterday when I stopped by a 7 Eleven, I found one of my favorite flavors of instant noodles, spicy TanTanMen, or DanDan noodles, which was not a form of ramen but udon.
+Yesterday when I stopped by a 7-Eleven convenience store, I found one of my favorite flavors of instant noodles, spicy TanTanmen or DanDan noodles, which was not ramen but udon.

 Nissin Donbei TanTan (DanDan) Udon

-According to the official website of Nissin, the Donbei DanDan Udon instant noodle was introduced in August of last year (2020) and seems to not be a limited time offer but a regular item.
+According to the official site of Nissin, the Donbei TanTan udon instant noodle (Price: 210 yen) was introduced in August of last year (2020), and the product seems to be a regular item.

-Together with the dried wheat noodle block, these 2 flavor packets come with the bowl; the brown one is filled with a liquid soup base, while the red one contains soup base powder with dried garnishes consisting of sesame seeds, seasoned meat bits, green onions, and red bell peppers.
+The brown one is filled with a liquid soup base, while the red one contains soup base powder with dehydrated garnishes consisting of sesame seeds, seasoned meat, green onions, and red bell peppers.

-I made this instant udon noodle following the directions on the side of the bowl.
-As with other Donbei instant noodles, the cooking was not that complicated, like this.
+I cooked this instant udon noodle following the directions on the side of the bowl.
+As with other Donbei, the cooking was not that complicated, like this.

 |First, put the contents (soup base powder and garnishes) of the red packet into the bowl.

 |Then, pour boiling water until it reaches the line indicated inside the cup.

 |Close the lid, place the brown packet on top, and let the noodles steep for 5 minutes.